How To Remove A Hacker From My Phone

 Once a mobile phone has been hacked, many cyber-criminals like to send messages to your contact list in an attempt to get them to click on a link or install an app that will infect their phone.
 This is called phishing.

-These messages would have been sent from your phone and then quickly deleted before you could see them, so you can not be sure your friends or family did not fall for the trick.
-Be sure to send them a quick message to let them know that any suspicious messages did not come from you and that if they clicked on any links or installed an app that they may have become infected.
+Messages could have been sent from your phone and then quickly deleted before you could see them, so you can not be sure your friends or family did not fall for the trick.
+Be sure to send them a quick message to let them know that any suspicious messages did not come from you and if they clicked on any links or installed an app that the phone may have become infected.

 How To Know If Someone Is Hacking Your Phone

 While the technology hackers use to get into your phone is quite amazing and can be hard to detect, hackers are also limit by the capabilities of the smartphone.
 For example, smartphones have limited processing (CPU) power and poor cooling capabilities.
-These limitations present these tell-tale signs that a hacker is present, in spite of their best efforts to conceal their activities.
+These limitations present these tell-tale signs that there is malware present, in spite of their best efforts to conceal their activities.

 1. Short battery life

-All methods of hacking your mobile devices will involve keeping apps running in the background.
-These apps constantly draw power from the battery as they never close or go to an idle state.
-The best hacker apps will also be able to turn your camera and microphone on, which uses even more power.
+All methods of hacking your phone will involve keeping apps running in the background.
+Malicious applications or a malware app will constantly draw power from the battery as they never close or go to an idle state.
+The best malware apps will also be able to turn your camera and microphone on, which uses even more power.

 This constant activity drains the battery much faster than usual and it is one of the most dependable ways of knowing someone has hacked you.